-To mark International Women’s Day 2023 celebrated under the global theme “DigitALL: Innovation and technology for gender equality”, the UPU will convene a cross-sector panel of digital empowerment leaders to share best practices and address some key related questions.
+To mark International Women’s Day 2023 celebrated under the global theme “DigitALL: Innovation and technology for gender equality”, the UPU convened a cross-sector panel of digital empowerment leaders to share best practices and address some key related questions.

 Thursday, 9 March 2023, 10:00 - 11:30